Which of the following compounds is chiral? | Study Prep in Pearson+

 1

-Identify the concept of chirality: A molecule is chiral if it has at least one carbon atom bonded to four different substituents, making it a stereocenter (chiral center).
+Understand that a molecule is chiral if it has at least one carbon atom bonded to four different groups, making it a stereocenter (chiral center).

-Examine each compound to find any carbon atoms bonded to four different groups:
+Examine 2-propanol (C\3H\8O): Identify the carbon atoms and check if any carbon is attached to four different substituents.
+The central carbon in 2-propanol is bonded to two methyl groups and an -OH group, so it does not have four different groups.

-For the compound \( \mathrm{CH_3CHBrClF} \), focus on the second carbon (the one bonded to Br, Cl, F, and the methyl group).
-Since it is attached to four different substituents (Br, Cl, F, and \( \mathrm{CH_3} \)), this carbon is a chiral center.
+Examine 2-butanol (C\4H\10O): Look at the second carbon, which is bonded to an -OH group, a methyl group, an ethyl group, and a hydrogen atom.
+Since these four groups are all different, this carbon is a chiral center.

 Related Videos